 This post may contain affiliate links and Corporette® may earn commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.

 Readers, what are your thoughts on wearing leather to the office in this day and age?
-There are a ton of leather skirts and pants out (both faux and real) in stores right now — to say nothing of the faux leather leggings that have been in 5 years or so at this point! — so let’s discuss.
+There are a ton of leather skirts and pants out (both faux and real) in stores right now, to say nothing of the faux leather leggings that have been in for five years or so at this point — so let’s discuss.

 Some of the options from the NAS, just to focus discussion:

 (Personally, I think the pencil skirt is cute but for my 5’4 frame would be a hemming nightmare; I may have ordered the shorter pants from Vince Camuto in one of my orders, but they haven’t arrived yet.)